Hello, I'm Kristi Knight.

 and I will celebrate with you..... your victories along the way!

 Kristi has a passion for helping others.
 Her dedication to continuing her own education across a variety of interests and modalities has equipped her with a unique knowledge base she uses to help others.
 She has worked with children, teens, and adults, and specializes in helping connect the missing pieces.
 Kristi believes her holistic understanding of how we develop, think, feel, learn and relate is what people find intriguing, unique and drawn to work with her.
-She speaks on important topics related to brain health that include stress, education, nutrition and toxicity.

 My son quit eating and was diagnosed with a feeding disorder.
 It was a condition that he had been born with, but had been missed by doctors for many years.
 The feeding therapy team was perplexed at his case, and they recommended us to a specialty clinic in Illinois that addressed chronic problems with eating/feeding.
 What we learned there literally changed our lives.